uesteibar/errol/README.md

   ]
 ```

-To define consumers, you can use the `Errol.Consumer` behaviour:
+To define consumers, you can use the `Errol.Consumer` module:

 ```elixir
 defmodule Sample.AwesomeConsumer do